Notsford History, Family Crest & Coats of Arms

 Early Origins of the Notsford family

 The surname Notsford was first found in Cheshire at Knutsford, a town and parish in the union of Altrincham, E. division of the hundred of Bucklow.
 The origin of the place name is indeed interesting.
 One reference sites that as the place was once situated "on the banks of a small stream, across which was formerly a ford.
 Canute, the Dane, is said to have passed over the ford with his army for the conquest of the northern parts of the kingdom, in the reign of Ethelred I., or that of Edmund Ironside; and it may thence have been called Canute's Ford."
 However, other references claim that the place name is originally "spelt Knotsford; according to tradition, several generations of the name of Knott had a mill on the stream, and as the working of the mill mainly regulated the depth of water at the ford, the place was called after them Knot's ford."
 By the time of the Domesday Book of 1086, it was listed as Cunformed, part of the barony of Halton.

 Important Dates for the Notsford family

 This web page shows only a small excerpt of our Notsford research.
-Another 341 words (24 lines of text) covering the years 1558, 1644, 1510, 1600, 1562, 1455 and 1487 are included under the topic Early Notsford History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1558, 1644, 1510, 1600, 1562, 1455 and 1487 are included under the topic Early Notsford History in all our PDF Extended History products and printed products wherever possible.

 Notsford Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Notsford has appeared include Knotsford, Knottsford, Knutford, Knutsford, Knottsford, Knottesford, Notsford, Nottsford, Nutsford, Nuttsford, Knotford, Knottford, Notford and many more.

 Early Notables of the Notsford family (pre 1700)

 More information is included under the topic Early Notsford Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Notsford family to the New World and Oceana
+Migration of the Notsford family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Notsford arrived in North America very early: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..